javiercejudo/modelico/README.md

 To use it in the browser, grab the [minified](dist/modelico.min.js) or the [development](dist/modelico.js) files.

+A modern (smaller) build is also available for browsers with broad ES2015 browsers.
+Run the current tests directly on your target browsers to see what setup is right for you:

+- [Run](https://rawgit.com/javiercejudo/modelico/master/test/browser/es2015.html) with modern ES2015 setup
+- [Run](https://rawgit.com/javiercejudo/modelico/master/test/browser/index.html) with standard ES5 setup
+- [Run](https://rawgit.com/javiercejudo/modelico/master/test/browser/ie9_10.html) with legacy ES3 setup

 ## Quick intro

-The goal is to parse JSON strings like the following into JavaScript classes
+The goal is to parse JSON strings like the following into JavaScript custom objects

 ```JSON
 {